rogorido/sistercities/sistercities.md

 install.packages("tidyverse")
 library(tidyverse)

+# we check whether the cities are in the same country and store the info
+# into a new column and then we convert the column to a factor
 eudata$samecountry <- ifelse(as.character(eudata$origincountry) ==
                              as.character(eudata$destination_countryLabel), "same", "different")
 eudata$samecountry <- as.factor(eudata$samecountry)

+# we check whether both countries are in the EU and store the info
+# into a new column and then we convert the column to a factor
-# you need at least dplyr version > 0.7 for this code!
+# Note: you need at least dplyr version > 0.7 for this code!
 eudata <- eudata %>% dplyr::mutate(typecountry = case_when(samecountry == "same" & eu == "EU" ~ "same",
                                              samecountry == "different" & eu == "EU" ~ "EU",
                                              samecountry == "different" & eu == "Non-EU" ~ "Non-EU"))